bycho-sbu/bycho-sbu/README.md

 # Hi, I'm Byungho Cho!
 **Programmer | Problem Solver | Tech Enthusiast**

-I am passionate about software development and computational problem solving.
+I am passionate about software development and computational problem-solving.
 My work spans from financial modeling and algorithm analysis to full-stack web applications and systems programming.
-This repository documents my journey of learning, building, and experimenting with different technologies.
+This repository encompasses my journey of learning, building, and experimenting with different technologies.

 ---